 Insofar as the general situation is constituted by these biased, unsystematic processes, no one is effectively responsible for it.
 As a group we are not collectively responsible for it.
 Yet, if the situation is to be improved, we need to assume collective responsibility.
-Fostering this responsibility is one of the tasks of adequately critical authenticity.
+Fostering this responsibility is one of the tasks of cosmopolis.